 9th November 2020, world news goes into overdrive.

-It was announced that Pfizer and BioNTech have developed a COVID-19 vaccine that is over 90 percent effective, ready to roll out via the NHS from the 1st December.
+Pfizer and BioNTech announced that they have developed a COVID-19 vaccine.
+It will be over 90 percent effective, ready to roll out via the NHS from the 1st December.

 This is very welcome news giving us all hope that the, ‘old normal’ is right around the corner.